 It would be nice to say that I became a doctor because of my childhood, but it wouldn’t be true.
-None of my family members were doctors – I never had a personal experience.
-What I do remember is that I always wanted to save the sick, injured, or abandoned animal’s life, and I always took them home.
-Because of my physique, it would’ve been very difficult for me to be a veterinarian.
-So I decided to give medical school a shot.
-From the moment I decided, I knew I’d never give up.
-I didn’t get in on my first or second try, but I kept going and I ended up succeeding on my third try.
-In the meantime, I was working and studying in London to become a physiotherapist.
-Although university was hard I never felt like giving up and never wanted to choose a different profession.
+None of my family members were doctors—I never had a personal experience.
+I remember that I always wanted to save sick, injured, or abandoned animals’ lives, and I took them home to take care of them.
+Because my physique would have made it difficult for me to be a veterinarian, I decided to try (human) medical school.
+From that moment, I knew I’d never give up.
+Although I wasn’t admitted at once, I kept going.
+I worked in London and started physical therapy studies until, finally, I was admitted to Semmelweis University.
+It was difficult, but I never felt like choosing a different profession.

 Why did you choose your specialty?